Study of $\chi_{b1,2}(2P) \to \omega \Upsilon(1S)$ transitions in $\Upsilon(3S) \to \gamma \chi_{b1,2}(2P)$ decays at

 with the angle $\theta_{\omega}$ illustrated in Fig.~\ref{fig:fig7}(a).
 Figure~\ref{fig:fig11}(a)-(b) shows the distribution of $\cos \theta_{\omega}$, obtained by weighting the events with the sum of the \chibone and \chibtwo weights $w(\chibone)+w(\chibtwo)$.

 The superimposed curve is evaluated as

-where $\eps(\theta_{\omega})$ indicates the total efficiency function, averaged over the \mumu and \ee datasets and fitted using fourth order polynomials.
+where $\eps(\theta_{\omega})$ indicates the total efficiency function.
 An acceptable description of the data is obtained, with a resulting $\chisq$/ndf of 42/19.
 The deviations of the data from the curve may be due to the presence of higher order physical effects, such as interfering intermediate $\rho \pi$ contributions~\cite{Nugent:2022ayu} not considered in the MC simulation.